Akechi Mitsutada

 Akechi Mitsutada (明智 光忠) was a Japanese samurai of the Sengoku period who served the Akechi clan.
 He was a cousin of his lord, Akechi Mitsuhide.
-He was castle commander of Yakami Castle.
+He was the castle commander of Yakami Castle.

-Control over the Yakami Castle passed into Mitsutada hands when the Hatano clan was obliterated by Akechi Mitsuhide in 1579.
+Control over the Yakami Castle passed into Mitsutada's hands when the Hatano clan was obliterated by Akechi Mitsuhide in 1579.

 Mitsutada also served under Mitsuhide during the Incident at Honnō-ji in 1582.
 He went on a mission for Mitsuhide to kill Oda Nobutada, the heir of Oda Nobunaga.

 At the Battle of Yamazaki, he was shot during this attempt.
 He recuperated in a nearby temple.
 But he later committed suicide upon hearing of Mitsuhide's defeat.